BuscagliaR/Learning_Algorithms/README.md

 Annotations are often also missing.
 Updates to annotations are also of future interest, so that fundamental code can be sharedat the author's new position.

+# Supervised_Learning_Algorithms.R

+This file contains all supervised learning algorithms.
+Algorithms are all created to perform k-fold cross validation.
+Some parallelization is present within the functions.
+Classifiers include : MLE logistic regression (LR), LASSO, ENET, RIDGE, LDA, QDA, and KNN.
+Adaptive varients of ENET and LASSO were coded seperately.

+Provided within this set of code is also naive, equally-weighted, and accuracy-weighted ensemble algorithms.